neontribe/www/README.md

 To add yourself or another colleague to the `tribers`, you need to:

 1. navigate to `src/data/tribers`
-2. add a markdown file titled <first-name>.md -> e.g. in the command line you can do `touch jane.md`
+2. create a markdown file titled <first-name>.md -> e.g. in the command line you can do `touch jane.md`
-3. for content, here is an example markdown file with all of the features you can have in it, exhaustively:
+3. add content and here is an example markdown file with all of the features you can have in it, exhaustively:

 ```sh
     ---